Joel Granfors: Aquila Formula 1000

 Granfors competed in the Kinnekulle Ring round of the 2021 Aquila Formula 1000 Championship, driving for Granforce Racing alongside his father Joakim and his brother Linus.

 F4 British Championship

 Granfors competed in the 2021 F4 British Championship with Fortec Motorsport.
-He finished 4th in the standings with 1 win.
+He finished fourth in the standings with one win.

 GB3 Championship

 Granfors moved to the GB3 Championship in 2022, continuing with Fortec Motorsport.
 He took his maiden victory in the championship in the second round at the Silverstone Circuit.

 FIA Formula 3

 In September 2022, Granfors took part in FIA Formula 3 Championship post-season testing at Jerez, taking part in all three days of the test with the Carlin team.

 USF Pro 2000 Championship

 For 2023, Granfors moved to America to compete in the 2023 USF Pro 2000 Championship with Exclusive Autosport.

 Personal life

-Joel’s younger brother Linus, is also a racing driver, as well as his father Joakim, who also manages the family team, Granforce Racing.
+Granfors' younger brother Linus, is also a racing driver, as well as his father Joakim, who also manages the family team, Granforce Racing.